-- It’s easy to contact.
+- Easy to contact.
 When you call or email a legit lender, you should be met with decent customer support that’s ready to answer your questions.
-The lender should also clearly display a physical location and its state licensing info online.
+The lender should also clearly display a physical location or P.O.
+Box and its state licensing information online.

-- It’s website is secure.
+- Secure website.
 Look for a little padlock to the left your address bar to confirm the site is safe.
 Most lenders encrypt the information you send to it online with 128-bit or 256-bit SSL.
-If a lender doesn’t, move on — no matter how great the offer.
+If a lender doesn’t, move on.
+A great offer isn’t worth risking your personal info.

-- Its loan terms are clear.
-A legit lender will provide a transparent contract outlining how much your loan is for, fees you’ll pay, any potential penalty fees, your interest rate, total interest you’ll pay over the life of the loan and the final cost of your loan.
-It will also detail when you pay, how much and your options — by check or direct debit, for example.
+- Clear loan terms.
+Your lender should provide a transparent contract that outlines the amount you’re borrowing, the fees you’ll pay, any potential penalty fees, your interest rate, the total interest you’ll pay and the final cost of your loan.
+It should also detail when you pay and your payment options.
 If your contract is incomplete, don’t sign it.

-Scammers put a lot of work into gaining your trust so that you click, share or open what they’re pedaling.
-Which means that real loans are increasingly hard to tell from the fakes.
+Scammers may seem legit on the outside because they put a lot of work into gaining your trust.
+This means that real loans are increasingly hard to tell from the fakes.
 In the end, knowledge is the best defense against personal loan scams.

 To find a personal loans from a trustworthy company, you can compare fees, rates and terms of legit lenders we’ve reviewed.

 Frequently asked questions